KunalAyush1/MachineLearningBasicProjects/README.md

-This is a repositoryt which contains my basic  Machine Learning Project
+This is a repository which contains my basic  Machine Learning Project